danielrosehill/Claude-Slash-Commands/commands/documentation/awesome-lists/creation/awesome-scratchpad.md

 Once you have integrated the repos from the scratchpad, delete the contents of the scratchpad.

+Rename the repository names to make them easier to read.
+For example if you encounter gemini-mcp-server list that as Gemini MCP Server.
+The repo link, of course, preserves the actual repository name.

 ## Presentation format

 ### {Repo name}